bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js203">203.
 Sum of Digits in String</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program computes the sum of all the digits that occur in a given string.
-It identifies digits in the string and adds them up to calculate the total sum.
+<p>This program computes the sum of all the digits that occur in a given string.
+It
+identifies digits in the string and adds them up to calculate the total sum.</p>
 <pre>
 function sumOfDigitsInString(inputString) {
 let digitSum = 0;